-Avisure was engaged to assess the wildlife strike risk to inform the Draft EIS for the for the Airspace and Flight Path Design for Western Sydney International Airport (WSI) (the project).
+Avisure was engaged to assess the wildlife strike risk to inform the EIS for the Airspace and Flight Path Design for Western Sydney International Airport (WSI) (the project).
 Consideration of the airport site relative to the land uses in the airport vicinity is important as wildlife are likely to use the whole landscape interchangeably, transiting to and from various habitats, potentially impacting aviation safety and negatively affecting fauna populations due to wildlife strikes.